Azure/azure-sdk/docs/cpp/implementation.md

 ### Files

-{% include requirement/MUST id="cpp-style-filenaming" %} name all files as lowercase, prefixed by the service short name; separate words with underscores, and end with the appropriate extension (`.c`, `.cpp`, or `.h`).
-For example, `iot_credential.c` is valid, while `IoTCredential.cl` is not.
+{% include requirement/MUST id="cpp-style-filenaming" %} name all files as lowercase, in a directory of the service short name.
+Separate words with underscores, and end with the appropriate extension (`.cpp` or `.hpp`).
+For example, `iot_credential.cpp` is valid, while `IoTCredential.cl` is not.

-{% include requirement/MUST id="cpp-style-publicapi-hdr" %} identify the file containing the public API with `<svcname>_<objname>_api.h`.
-For example, `iot_credential_api.h`.

 {% include requirement/MUST id="cpp-style-privateapi-hdr" %} place an include file that is not part of the public API in an `internal` directory.
 Do not include the service short name.
-For example, `internal/credential.h`.
+For example, `<azure/internal/credential.hpp>`.

 {% include requirement/MUST id="cpp-style-filenames" %} use characters in the range `[a-z0-9_]` for the name portion (before the file extension).
 No other characters are permitted.